Samuel-Dijoux/2023-Invasion_modules/data/README.md

 # data

 This directory houses all the datasets generated and used in our study.
 The datasets are organized into four folders, each described below:
- * **1_generated_data**: raw data generated from the transient simulations,
+ * **1_generated_data**: data generated from the transient simulations,
  * **2_complete_data**: complete datasets gathering transient and equilibrium analyses;
  * **3_BMR_gradients_data**: data of invasion influences on resident communities over gradients of species body mass ratio;
  * and **4_POP_data**: data of species properties for the 10 last years of the transient simulations across trophic modules.

 ## 1. Data generated from the transient analyses.

-The data stored in the **1_generated_data** folder are the raw data generated from the transient simulations.
+The data stored in the **1_generated_data** folder are generated from the transient simulations.
 They consist in seven datasets of (non-invaded and invaded) communities structure after 5000 years.
  * _2spAB.txt_ & _2spAC_: Two-species resident community composed of a consumer species (species B or C) preying on its basal resource (species A).
  * _AC.data.txt_: Apparent competition module, in which a basal resource species (species B) invades the resident system and competes with resident basal species (species A).
  * _EC.data.txt_: Exploitative competition module, in which a consumer species (species B) invades the resident system and competes with resident consumer (species C).